 The Manningtree Account is loosely based on a true story.
 In case you’re curious to find out more Wright has included the history at the back of the book, which added another interesting layer of depth.

 If you’re looking for a chilling read, you’ve found it!
 Anyone who’s a faster reader than I will likely get through this in one sitting, so if you don’t have much time on your hands you’ll be able to squeeze this in!
 Just remember to always leave a candle burning 😉

-Have you read The Manningtree Account, or do you need more convincing?
+Have you read The Manningtree Account?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.